godspeedsystems/gs-plugins/README.md

 </div>

 # Godspeed Plugins
-### Godspeed Plugins are the way to extend the core godspeed framework.
+#### Godspeed Plugins are the way to extend the core godspeed framework.
 Currently we support adding Event Source and Data Source as plugin.

 ## Event Source

-##### Any kind of entity which provides read and write mechanism for data is considered a datasource.
-For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The settings for each datasource lies in src/datasources directory.
+An event source is any entity or technology responsible for generating events or notifications when specific events or conditions occur.
+These events are consumed by event handlers or processors for real-time or near-real-time responses.
+Event sources can include Message Brokers, Webhooks etc.The settings for each datasource lies in src/eventsources directory.

 ## Data Source

-##### Any kind of entity which provides read and write mechanism for data is considered a datasource.
+Any kind of entity which provides read and write mechanism for data is considered a datasource.
 For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The settings for each datasource lies in src/datasources directory.